tudoroancea/cube-timer/ideas.md

 [x] change colors on the lines of the times with missing metadata (no scramble or no timestamp).

+[ ] Add PB stats (best time, mo3, ao5, ao12)

+[ ] let users see the times included in a certain mo3, ao5 or ao12.

+[ ] Use qrc instead of the macOS bundle Resources

 [ ] Several autoSave options : on app closing, or even at each new time/action.

 [ ] Starting/Stoping timer with click

+[ ] replace Duration by QTime that already has the necessary methods.\
+[ ] replace fs::path by QDir/QFile which already have the necessary methods.

 ## Miscalleneous ideas:
 We can insert new columns in the CSV files each time we pass a new bound (5, 12, 25, 50, 100, 200, 500, 1000…).\